Expressive Writing

 And there’s no wrong way to do it!
 There’s only your way.

-It helps get things into perspective and focus on enjoying the present moment.
-Plus it boosts the immune system, can you believe?
+It helps put things in perspective and focus on enjoying the present moment.
+Plus, it boosts the immune system—can you believe it?

 Researchers from the University of Texas found journaling to improve the immune systems in people with underlying health conditions.